 The court ruled that such disclaimers;

-(b) are “contrary to an intent to encourage critical thinking,”
+(b) Are “contrary to an intent to encourage critical thinking,”

-(c) do not intend to promote freethinking or sensitivity to and tolerance of diverse beliefs, and
+(c) Do not intend to promote freethinking or sensitivity to and tolerance of diverse beliefs, and

-However, one of the most famous laws amongst these laws was Tennessee’s Butler Law, passed in 1925, used to convict coach and substitute science teacher John Scopes.
+However, one of the most famous of these laws was Tennessee’s Butler Law, passed in 1925, which was used to convict coach and substitute science teacher John Scopes.
 The Tennessee Supreme Court stated in the case of John Thomas Scopes v.
-The State of Tennessee.
-It was that “In the enactment, It subsequently appears to be explicit that the legislature proposed banning the teaching of evolution theories like lower animals are ancestors of men.
-The act deals only with the evolution of man from the lower order of animals.
-“It has never been a crime to teach the evolution of non-human organisms to students.
+The State of Tennessee states that in this ruling’s subsequent enactment, it appears that the legislature explicitly proposed banning the teaching of Evolutionary Theories, such as the theory that lower animals are ancestors of men.
+The act deals only with the evolution of man from a lower order of animals.
+It has never been a crime to teach the evolution of non-human organisms to students.

-3. Was the scopes trial struck down by laws banning the teaching of human evolution in 1925?
+3. Was the Scopes trial struck down by laws banning the teaching of Human Evolution in 1925?

 No. In 1927, the law’s constitutionality was upheld in John Thomas Scopes v.
 The State of Tennessee in a split decision.
 The Supreme Court noted that the law used for the prosecution of John Scopes was not drafted carefully.

-No, it isn’t illegal to teach evolution anywhere in the united states.
+No, it isn’t illegal to teach Evolution anywhere in the United States.
 In 1968, the US Supreme Court ruled collectively in Epperson v.
-Arkansas that:
+Arkansas that;

-(a) The US Constitution’s First Amendment is not allowing a state to mandate that teaching according to the specific religious faith or belief’s principles or prohibitions.
+(a) The US Constitution’s First Amendment is not allowing a state to mandate teaching a specific religious faith or a belief’s principles or prohibitions.

-(b) The laws restricting the teaching of evolution are illegal.
-Because they seek “Since the theories of evolution are contrary to the belief of the book of genesis, which they say as the exclusive doctrine source to understand the origin of man, they want to stop the teachers from the teaching of evolution.”
-Mississippi became the last state to remove its bans on the teaching of evolution in 1970.
+(b) The laws restricting the teaching of Evolution are illegal.
+Since those laws are based upon the belief that the Theories of Evolution are contrary to belief in the book of Genesis, which they say is the exclusive doctrinal source for understanding the origin of man, they want to stop teachers from teaching Evolution.”
+Mississippi became the last state to remove its bans on teaching Evolution in 1970.

-(b) It was implied that her daughter’s belief in creationism was wrong by teaching evolution as a support for the religion of secularism.
-Hence it violated her right to free religious exercise.
+(b) It was implied that her daughter’s belief in Creationism was wrong by teaching Evolution as a support for the religion of Secularism.
+Hence, it violated her right to free religious exercise.

 Before reaching trial, the Lawsuit of Wright was dismissed when The Circuit Court of Appeals ruled that:

 (a) Before Epperson v.
-Arkansas, The teaching of evolution was not like Arkansas imposed censorship at the school district.
-One had no evidence to prove that the free discussion of ideas was discouraged by the school district.
+Arkansas, Teaching Evolution did not involve Arkansas imposing censorship on the school district.
+There is no evidence to prove that the free discussion of ideas was discouraged by the school district.

 (b) Secularism was not promoted as a religion by the school district.

 In Segraves v.
-State of California (1981), the point was emphasized here.
+State of California (1981), this point was emphasized.
 It was ruled by the Sacramento Superior Court that “The free exercise of the students was not violated by the discussion on evolution in the classroom.
-It is not expected from science teachers to skip the scientific issues on which expertise is claimed by religion.”
+It is not expected for science teachers to skip the scientific issues on which expertise is claimed by religion.”

-He claimed that the support for textbooks by the tax money was establishing “Secular humanism” as the official religion of the United States.
-The DC Circuit Court of Appeals dismissed Willoughby’s lawsuit in 1973 because The pro-evolution books by the Biological Science Curriculum Study(BSCD) disseminated scientific findings, not religion.
-The National Science Foundation and other government agencies may use tax money to share scientific results, including evolution’s scientific discoveries.
+He claimed that the tax money used to help fund their textbooks indicated the government was establishing Secular Humanism as the official religion of the United States.
+The DC Circuit Court of Appeals dismissed Willoughby’s lawsuit in 1973 because the pro-Evolution books by the Biological Science Curriculum Study(BSCD) disseminated scientific findings, not religion.
+The National Science Foundation and other government agencies may use tax money to share scientific results, including Evolution’s scientific discoveries.

-9. Must the government provide public funds for producing public exhibits promoting creationism if it uses funds for building public exhibitions promoting evolution?
+9. Must the government provide public funds for producing public exhibits promoting Creationism if it uses funds for building public exhibitions promoting Evolution?